 Policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.
 A complete list and description of firm composites is available upon request by Phillip Fine at 609-512-1812 or PFine@ConstantiaQuant.COM.

 All composites are subject to the CC policy on significant cash flows.
 If the external cash flows for any of the accounts in the composite exceed 15% of the account's most recently reported market valuation, the account will be removed from the composite for the month that the cash flow occurred and moved back in the following month.

-Currently, the Merger-Arbitrage composite includes two accts. which have selected a performance-based fee.
+Currently, the Merger-Arbitrage composite includes three accts. which have selected a performance-based fee.